-- The Director of Records and Registration directs the procedures for students interested in inspecting or reviewing their education records and for student who do not want their directory information released by the institution. - The Administrative Assistant to the Vice President of Student Services has been designated by the College to consider and coordinate inspection and review requests from third parties for students' educational records. - The Administrative Assistant to the Vice President of Student Services oversees the process and maintains the records of FERPA release forms for eligible students.
+- The Director of Records and Registration directs the procedures for students interested in inspecting or reviewing their education records and for student who do not want their directory information released by the institution. - The Director of Records and Registration has been designated by the College to consider and coordinate inspection and review requests from third parties for students' educational records.
+They oversee the process and maintain the records of FERPA release forms for eligible students.